ICP Birgunj Customs Office: History and development

 The ICP was constructed with financial and technical assistance from the Government of India under the bilateral agreement to facilitate modern cross-border trade infrastructure.
 It was inaugurated jointly by Prime Ministers KP Sharma Oli of Nepal and Narendra Modi of India on 7 April 2018 via video conference.
 The project was constructed at a cost of around INR 860 million.

 Economic significance

-The Birgunj ICP handles around 58% of Nepal’s total trade with India.
+The Birgunj ICP handles around 58% of Nepal's total trade with India.
 In fiscal year 2017–18, it collected over NPR 131 billion in revenue, making it the largest revenue-collecting land port in the country.

 As of the first six months of Fiscal Year 2024/25, the Birgunj Customs Office handled imports worth NPR 275.70 billion, making it one of the largest import points in Nepal.

 In the first seven months of the same fiscal year, it collected NPR 94.52 billion in revenue.

 According to New Business Age, Birgunj Customs has consistently been the highest revenue-generating customs office in Nepal for several years.

 Rail and road connectivity

-The ICP is directly connected to the Indian Railways via Raxaul and serves the Dryport Birgunj in Birgunj.
+The ICP is directly connected to the Indian Railways via Raxaul Railway Junction and serves the Dryport Birgunj in Birgunj.
 This facilitates container movement from Indian seaports such as Kolkata and Visakhapatnam.